sinanisler/gumroad-connect/README.md

 # Gumroad Connect

-**If you saved time and money with this project.
-Support it 😉**

 [![Sponsor me](https://img.shields.io/badge/Consider_Supporting_My_Projects_❤-GitHub-d46)](https://github.com/sponsors/sinanisler)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/sinanisler/gumroad-connect)

 Connect WordPress with Gumroad webhooks to automatically create user accounts and manage subscriptions.

 > NOTE: This plugin only works with PING/Webhook methodology so I would recommend using this plugin only if you have simple product types.
-If you will sell recurring products or monthly memberships or yearly memberships and complex products use my other [Gumroad API](https://github.com/sinanisler/gumroad-api) plugin.
+If you will sell recurring products or monthly memberships or yearly memberships and complex products use my other [Gumroad API](https://github.com/sinanisler/gumroad-api) plugin ❗

 ## Features